Can you design an innovation to improve the health insurance open enrollment experience so that it protects the financially vulnerable from hardship?

 - Future forward innovation—evolves existing models (workflow, data, technology, employee facing materials and tools)

 The Advisory Panel will provide assistance to participants on interpreting these criteria.
-This site will continue to be updated with answers to frequently asked questions and a Q&A webinar will be held on where questions will be asked and answered live.
-The exact date and time of this call is to be determined and will be announced via the website.
-You will be notified by email if you have submitted the intent to participate form.
+This site will continue to be updated with answers to frequently asked questions.
+A Q&A webinar was held where questions were asked and answered live.

 Each submission will be evaluated by the Challenge Advisory Panel for the extent to which the concept meets the evaluation criteria.
 This information will be shared with the Challenge Judges for final review and selection.

 Relevant literature and articles